ShobiTashi/Company-Layoffs/README.md

 # Tools
 MySQL
 # Summary
-This project involved data cleaning, and analyzing:
+This project involved:
+*Data cleaning
+*The use of:
+- CTEs
+- Window functions
+- Data aggregation
+- Mathematical operations
+- Simple queries
+*Analyzing:
-* Companies, Industries, and Countries affected by certain layoff numbers and percentages
+- Companies, Industries, and Countries affected by certain layoff numbers and percentages
-* Relationship between funding stages and layoffs
+- The relationship between funding stages and layoffs